37 Best Things To Do In Florence, Italy

 Because of the figure it represented, the statue soon came to symbolize the defense of civil liberties in the Republic of Florence, an independent city-state.
 The eyes of David and his warning glare were always fixated towards Rome, where the Medici family lived.

 Opening hours and admissions are the same as for the Galleria dell’Accademia.
-For a timed entrance ticket to Michelangelo’s David, click here.
+You can also purchase a Timed Entrance Ticket to Michelangelo’s David ahead of time.

 Uffizi Gallery

-You simply can’t go to Florence and not visit the Uffizi Gallery.
-Designed by Giorgio Vasari, architect of the Palazzo Vecchio a few doors down, between 1560 and 1580, the Uffizi has a labyrinth of 45 rooms which are differentiated by painters.
+You simply can’t go to Florence without visiting the Uffizi Gallery.
+Designed by Giorgio Vasari, architect of the Palazzo Vecchio a few doors down, between 1560 and 1580, the Uffizi has a labyrinth of 45 rooms, each differentiated by a painter.

 The Botticelli Room (incidentally my favorite of the entire exhibit) holds his largest collection of works, including the Birth of Venus and Spring.

-The Uffizi Gallery is open from Tuesday to Sunday from 8:15 am to 6:30 pm and like the Accademia Gallery, it is closed on Mondays.
-In order to visit, you have to book a time slot well in advance.
-The best time to visit is in the afternoon (better after 4:00 pm).
-Most visitors leave the gallery at 5:30 pm or so, and when they go you’ll have the rooms to yourself!
+You must book a time slot well in advance to visit.
+The best time to visit is in the afternoon (better after 4:00 p.m.).
+Most visitors leave the gallery at 5:30 p.m. or so, and when they go, you’ll have the rooms to yourself!

-Admission is also included in the Florence Pass which you can get here.
+Admission is also included in the Florence Pass – let me remind you that you must book your time slot separately.

-For further information, you can read my post How To Get Tickets To The Uffizi Gallery.
+For further information, you can read my post How To Get Tickets To The Uffizi Gallery, where I discuss the history, significance, and general travel advice for tourists, all based on my personal experience.

 Bargello